 A few weeks ago I received a package of the new Stillman and Birn softcover sketchbooks to test out.
 They are available in every paper type in the S&B range and in five different sizes.
-This photo shows four sizes (the largest size can be seen in a photo below) with only the Beta and Alpha paper.
+This photo shows four sizes (the largest size can be seen in the photo below) with only the Beta and Alpha paper.

 My thought when I initially heard about the new range was that the lack of a hardcover for a support when sketching in all kinds of situations wouldn’t suit me.
 But now that I have them here, I really like the feel of holding them in my hand.
-Having a lighter weight version of the sketchbook paper I love is a really important feature – in particular for my everyday book which I carry around with me everywhere.
+Having a lighter-weight version of the sketchbook paper I love is a really important feature – in particular for my everyday book which I carry around with me everywhere.

 This week I finally finished my current Alpha 9 x 6 hardcover book that I started in May before my big trip, and so I cracked open the A5 portrait book (5.5″ x 8.5″).
 It feels wonderful to have a different format sketchbook and the reduction in weight is not insignificant!